bhartitanu/calculator/README.md

 - Press the `=` button to calculate the result.
 - Use the `C` button to clear the current calculation.

-## Contributing

-If you'd like to contribute to improving this project, feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 - Inspired by the basic need for a simple and functional calculator.